 Another potential outcome when applying for a non-standard cover such as Addison’s Disease life insurance, critical illness cover, or income protection, is for an ‘exclusion’ to be applied to your policy.

 This means that you may have certain conditions that can be linked to your Addison’s Disease excluded from your policy.
 You may also find that certain additional benefits could be excluded such as Total and Permanent Disability, Waiver of Premium, or Guaranteed Insurability.

 How much cover do I need?

-It is difficult to say how much cover you need when you are applying for an Addison’s Disease life insurance, critical illness cover or income protection policy.
-There are however some simple rules that you can follow which will give you a good idea for how much cover you need before you apply.
+It is difficult to say how much cover you need when you are applying for an Addison’s Disease life insurance, critical illness cover, or income protection policy.
+There are however some simple rules that you can follow which will give you a good idea of how much cover you need before you apply.

 NB.
-You should also be aware that a Addison’s Disease life insurance, critical illness cover or income protection policy could increase after underwriting to reflect any additional risks of claim, so affordability may be a consideration.
+You should also be aware that Addison’s Disease life insurance, critical illness cover, or income protection policy could increase after underwriting to reflect any additional risks of claim, so affordability may be a consideration.

 Addison’s Disease life insurance amounts of cover

 - Outstanding debt (e.g. Loans, second charge, credit cards, and other)

 - Income (after tax)

 - Assets (e.g. car, house, business, etc.)